Eating Disorders Research

 The ANGI study collected clinical information and DNA samples from over 13,000 anorexia patients in the United States, Sweden, Australia, and Denmark, and compared this to DNA from people without a history of eating disorders in order to detect genetic variation that contributes to this potentially life-threatening illness.
 The study was published in Nature Genetics in July of 2019.
 Please click here to learn how to access data from ANGI and other study cohorts.

-Please contact Lara Bethke, Director of Medical & Scientific Research, at EDresearch@klarmanfoundation.org with questions relating to project eligibility, the application process, or any other questions about the Eating Disorders Research Grants Program.
+Please contact us at EDresearch [at] klarmanfoundation.org with questions relating to project eligibility, the application process, to be notified of future RFAs, or any other questions about the Eating Disorders Research Grants Program.